codingguy1/Pacemaker/README.md

 Implement any other requirements you elicit from the documentation that is not explicitly stated in this assignment document
     enter key used as a shortcut to log in button delet user button for remove existing users

+Improvement:
+1. pacing modes has it own specified parameters.
+2. real time shwoing the current pacing mode when runing electrogram.
+3. Showing username on the application window.
+4. Add more colour.
+5. Some way to exit the program.